tim4724/Kickoff/SPECIFICATION.md

 ## ✅ Sign-Off

-This specification represents the agreed-upon scope for Socca2 MVP development.
+This specification represents the agreed-upon scope for Kickoff MVP development.

 **Critical Success Factors:**
 1. AI teammates feel competent (not frustrating)